alkinkzldr/council-cli/README.md

 A CLI tool that creates a council of AI models to discuss topics and reach an agreement.

 I was trying to create a new feature for my other project, but I think this is also sth cool to test and play with it.
-I got inspired by Pewdiepies vid and also (im not sure which one) another github repo for ai council.
+I got inspired by Pewdiepies vid and also karpathys llm-council project.

 Feel free to use it, upgrade it, whatever you want to.